Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 #### Disperse trajectory

 - Its trajectory looks a bit like a `ROT`, but its settings are more flexible.
 It also has a unique trajectory.
 And as its name suggests, it can even spread out more weapons.
   - `Trajectory.Disperse.UniqueCurve` controls whether to enable simulated Qian Xuesen trajectory.
-After enabling this, it will NOT respect the following 13 items and `Trajectory.Speed`.
+After enabling this, it will NOT respect the following 18 items and `Trajectory.Speed`.
   - `Trajectory.Disperse.PreAimCoord` controls the initial flight direction of the projectile, and after reaching this coordinate, it will begin to turn towards the target direction.
 When it is set to 0,0,0 , it will directly face the target.
+  - `Trajectory.Disperse.RotateCoord` controls whether to rotate the projectile's firing direction within the angle bisector of `Trajectory.Disperse.PreAimCoord` according to the weapon's `Burst`.
+Set to 0 to disable this function.
   - `Trajectory.Disperse.FacingCoord` controls whether the forward direction in `Trajectory.Disperse.PreAimCoord` is depending on the orientation of the firer.
 By default, it will depend on the vector between the firer and the target.
   - `Trajectory.Disperse.ReduceCoord` controls whether `Trajectory.Disperse.PreAimCoord` defines the initial movement coordinates when the attack distance is 10 cells, and the actual initial movement coordinates will change with the length of the attack distance.
 It can be simply understood as an optimization term aimed at ensuring hits at close range.
+  - `Trajectory.Disperse.UseDisperseBurst` controls whether the calculation of `Trajectory.Disperse.RotateCoord` is based on its superior's `Trajectory.Disperse.WeaponBurst` of the dispersed trajectory, rather than `Burst` of the weapon.
+If this value is not appropriate, it will result in unsatisfactory visual displays.
+  - `Trajectory.Disperse.AxisOfRotation` controls the rotation axis when calculating `Trajectory.Disperse.RotateCoord`.
+The axis will rotates with the unit orientation or the vector that from target position to the source position.
   - `Trajectory.Disperse.LaunchSpeed` controls the initial flight speed of the projectile, it will be directly reduced to this value if it exceeds `Trajectory.Speed`.
   - `Trajectory.Disperse.Acceleration` controls the acceleration of the projectile's flight speed, increasing the speed per frame according to this value, the final speed will not exceed `Trajectory.Speed`.
   - `Trajectory.Disperse.ROT` controls the turning speed of the projectile and can determine the turning radius of the projectile.
 The turning speed will increase with the increase of speed.